 “I’ve studied documents written in R&D, quality, engineering and manufacturing organizations in drug and device companies.
 Many of them are worthless or worse.
 They lack the facts, miss the details, or contain unsupported statements.
 Some of those documents are dangerous.”

 The most dangerous documents are, of course, the ones that could possibly imply wrongdoing.
 Also troublesome are documents that conceal compliance by omitting details and supporting evidence that can become essential later.
 Dangerous documents fail to tell the whole story.

 We can make them better at this part of their job.
-To change their behavior, we need more than a manual, more than a Webinar.
-We need an experience with involvement, where employees learn and commit to improving.
+To make a lasting improvement, we need more than a manual, more than a Webinar.
+We need an experience of involvement, where employees learn and commit to improving.